UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Where can I find the official Price to Compare for my state?

-You can find the official Price to Compare on your monthly electric bill or by visiting your state’s official public utility commission website.
-States like Pennsylvania (PA Power Switch), Ohio (Energy Choice Ohio), and Texas (Power to Choose) have dedicated websites where you can view the current benchmark rates for all utilities in the region.
+You can easily find the official benchmark rate on the detail pages of your monthly electric bill or by visiting your state’s official public utility commission website.
+States like Pennsylvania (PA Power Switch), Ohio (Energy Choice Ohio), and Texas (Power to Choose) operate dedicated platforms where you can view current rates for all regional utilities.

 Does switching suppliers affect my service reliability?

-No, switching suppliers does not affect the reliability of your electric service.
-Your local utility company is still responsible for delivering the electricity to your home, maintaining the lines, and restoring power during an outage.
-The only thing that changes is the rate you pay for the energy you consume and the company name listed under the supply charges on your bill.
+No, switching suppliers does not impact the reliability of your service in any way.
+Your local utility company remains legally responsible for delivering electricity to your home, maintaining the physical power lines, and restoring service during a storm outage.

 What happens if I don’t choose a supplier?